IBMDeveloperMEA/Build-your-AI-Chatbot-with-Zero-Coding/README.md

 ## Step 1: Sign-up/Login to IBM Cloud

-1.1- If you are an existing user please this link to Login: http://ibm.biz/nocodebot
+1.1- If you are an existing user, click on this link to Login: http://ibm.biz/nocodebot

 And if you are not, don't worry!
 We have got you covered!
 There are 3 steps to create your account on IBM Cloud: